-For users on Gearset's Enterprise tier, Gearset also includes automatic analysis of any Apex code being deployed to check for issues such as security vulnerabilities, code complexity, class naming best practices, and more.
+For users on Gearset's Enterprise tier, Gearset includes automatic analysis of any Apex code being deployed to check for issues such as security vulnerabilities, code complexity, class naming best practices, and more.
 For a general introduction to static code analysis, see our support article.

 Configuring your static code analysis rule set